 There are no recreational facilities proposed in Section 5.
 According to the applicant, Section 5 is very close to the Central Park to the north where there will be recreational facilities when it is complete.
-Staff does not agree with the reasons and has concern about the lack of recreational facilities in Section 5, which covers a large area and has 379 units.
+The Planning Board did not agree with the applicant's reasoning and had concern about the lack of recreational facilities in Section 5, which covers a large area and has 379 units.

 The segment of Dower House Road (MC-637) west of MC-632 is designated as a Major Collector roadway with a right-of-way of 96 feet.
 The townhouses south of the MC-637 is more than one thousand feet from the Central Park.
 Given the possible demographic composition of the proposed townhouse units in this section and distance from the future park, a tot lot should be located in the cluster of the townhouses south of the MC-637.
-A condition is included in the Recommendation section of this report that requires the provision of a tot lot in a central location south of the MC-637 to be reviewed and approved by the Urban Design Section as the designee of the Planning Board prior to certification.
+A condition is included in this resolution that requires the provision of a tot lot in a central location, to be reviewed and approved by the Urban Design Section as the designee of the Planning Board prior to certification.
 This addition of a tot lot of a minimum 2,500 square feet may result in the loss of two townhouse lots.